-We’ve found that you solve most of these problems by performing a hard restart by holding the sleep/wake button and home button or volume down button (depending on iPhone model) together for at least ten seconds AND ignore the red slider.
+We’ve found that you solve most of these problems by performing a hard restart by holding the sleep/wake button and home button or volume up/down buttons (depending on iPhone model) together for at least ten seconds AND ignore the red slider.

 Preferably you backup following our 2X2 rule (2 cloud and 2 local backups.)
 It might feel like overkill but better safe than sorry!

 - Some readers have luck with pressing down or tapping with their palms on the backs of their iPads or iPhones to bring up the Apple Logo or Home Screen.
 If this reader tip works for you, your iPhone probably has a loose connection, likely a bad connection to the LCD Screen or the logic board.
 This problem typically resurfaces.
 If so, take your iPhone or iDevice to an Apple Store or Certified Apple Repair Center to replace and repair the bad connections.
 This repair is not a DIY project as it requires soldering